cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

 be written to file, so I'll do it.
 * The (requested) Valence tab is not what's intended yet and is not persisted.
 I may do some more work on that before stopping.
-* There are a nubmer of requests I've made to myself to adjustments to make in the underlying Tetrad library.
+* There are a number of requests I've made to myself to adjustments to make in the underlying Tetrad library.
 These are all in the for751lib directory.
 I'll be updating the Tetrad lib code in the next two weeks, so I'll incorporate these changes and update the version of the Tetrad lib jar to 7.5.1 once that's released.